So You're About to Retire. Now What?

 If you are looking to save for retirement, or are at retirement and need to live off of the income generated by your assets, you may need the help of a financial advisor.
 Not all financial advisors specialize in retirement planning, and so a qualified and knowledgeable retirement advisor should be sought out.

-If you are still working, you may want to ask your employer if the have a A fiduciary advisor, which by definition, is an advisor who is paid a retainer by an employer to advise employees on their retirement plan investments, as well as to provide a complete range of other products and services.
+If you are still working, you may want to ask your employer if they have a fiduciary advisor, which by definition, is an advisor who is paid a retainer by an employer to advise employees on their retirement plan investments, as well as to provide a complete range of other products and services.

 Fiduciary vs. Financial Advisors